 *Competition Update: New deadline extension - Sunday, April 19 by 11:59 pm ET

-The New York City Council and Van Alen Institute have launched Reimagining Brooklyn Bridge, an international design competition that aims to spark a new public conversation about New York City’s infrastructure
+But that iconic status comes at a cost.
+At peak hours, the promenade is crammed, uncomfortable, and sometimes unsafe.
+Thousands of pedestrians and cyclists cross the bridge every day.
+In response to these conditions, the New York City Council and Van Alen Institute have launched Reimagining Brooklyn Bridge, an international design competition that aims to spark a new public conversation about New York City’s infrastructure.

 Reimagining Brooklyn Bridge challenges participants to rethink the iconic Brooklyn Bridge walkway.
 We will select six finalist teams who create unconventional designs that respect and enhance the bridge’s landmark status, think inclusively about mobility and access, and accommodate commuters, visitors, and vendors.